floppydisk525/MvvmLight_Frame_DesignTime/README.md

 The program starts with a MVVMLight WPF template generated with VS2017 and adds a frame, page + viewmodel, uri property, page design time data, and appropriate properties for binding.

-A stackoverflow question was asked about it here [StackOverflow 49247892](https://stackoverflow.com/questions/49247892/mvvmlight-display-page-in-frame-during-design-time)
+A stackoverflow question was asked about it here [StackOverflow 49247892](https://stackoverflow.com/questions/49247892/mvvmlight-display-page-in-frame-during-design-time) and this readme and stackoverflow contain the same information.

-This example code will be used in larger MvvmLight template that I've created a github repository [here called MvvmLight_WPF_Frame_Nav](https://github.com/floppydisk525/MvvmLight_WPF_Frame_Nav).
+This example code will be used in larger MvvmLight template that has been created [here called MvvmLight_WPF_Frame_Nav](https://github.com/floppydisk525/MvvmLight_WPF_Frame_Nav).
 The MvvmLight_WPF_Frame_Nav example program includes a navigation service and means to pass objects between viewmodels.
 As of April 2018 that program is still a work in progress.

 ## Goals
 1. Use MVVMLight
-2. Use a Frame Control, Source property, URI Property
+2. Use a Frame Control, Frame.Source property, URI Property for the source
 3. Enjoy the design time experience WPF & blend provide by having a FRAME populate a page during DESIGN TIME
 4. Use SimpleIOC